 U.S. Secretary of Defense Leon Panetta, left, participates in an arrival ceremony with Vietnam Minister of Defense Phung Quang Thanh at the Ministry of Defense in Hanoi, Vietman, Monday, June 4, 2012.
 (AP Photo/Jim Watson, Pool)

-And the two defense chiefs also said their countries want to work together, regardless of whether the enhanced relationship troubles China.
+During a press briefing, where the two defense chiefs formally handed over the papers, both said their countries want to work together, whether or not the expanded relationship bothers China.

 Beijing has expressed concern over America's new defense strategy that puts more focus on the Asia-Pacific region, including plans to increase the number of troops, ships and other military assets in the region.

 Speaking through an interpreter, Thanh said Vietnam wants to continue defense cooperation with all countries, including stable and longstanding relationships with China and the United States.
 Hanoi, he said, would not sacrifice relations with one country for another.

 Panetta said the U.S. goal is to help strengthen the capabilities of countries across the region.

 "Frankly the most destabilizing situation would be if we had a group of weak nations and only the United States and China were major powers in this region," said Panetta.

 Defense officials reviewing the packet of papers given to Panetta said it appears there are three sets of letters, including a set from the soldier, U.S. Army Sgt.
 Steve Flaherty, who was from Columbia, S.C.
 It was not clear how many other service members' letters were there, but officials were going through them Monday.